adaptiverisk/arlog/_posts/2016-06-11-daily-opts.md

 the next day after the exercise.
 In power markets the forward contract can be peak, off-peak or base load, however in the US only the peak load options are usually liquid.
-Usually these options are sold in strips (monthly, quarterly, annual).When quoting such a strip the price is given as an average option premium per commodity unit (MWh or MMBtu).
+Usually these options are sold in strips (monthly, quarterly, annual).
+When quoting such a strip the price is given as an average option premium per commodity unit (MWh or MMBtu).

 Traders judge if an option is too expensive or too cheap by considering its